IBM-Blockchain-Archive/marbles/docs/config_file.md

 }
 ```

-**Details**
+**Field Details**

-- network_id - The main purpose of this is to detect when people try to use the default file w/o any editing!
-Set it to anything other than `FakeNetworkId`.
+- network_id - The main purpose of this is to detect when people try to use the default file w/o editing!
+Set it to anything other than `FakeNetworkId` to get past the startup check.
 - orderers - An Array.
 Must have at least 1 entry.
 You can add more, but currently only the first one will be used.
 	- discovery - The gRPC url to reach the orderer.
 It must include the port.
 	- msp_id - The ID associated with the orderer.
 See fabric documentation for MSP information.